bodefavour/web3event/README.md

 - **Reusable primitives** like `ThemedText` and `AppButton` to keep styling consistent with the brand system.
 - **Hero onboarding screen** at `src/screens/OnboardingScreen.tsx` reproducing the gradient orb, glass wallet CTA, and dual buttons from Figma.
 - **Connect wallet screen** at `src/screens/ConnectWalletScreen.tsx` mirroring the wallet picker with placeholder initials ready for real icons.
+- **Profile setup screen** at `src/screens/ProfileSetupScreen.tsx` with styled inputs, social link stubs, and wallet summary following the design.

 ## Project Structure